Direct data-driven control with signal temporal logic specifications: Case studies

 \section{Case studies}

+In this section, we apply our approach to two case studies and evaluate the results. \Birgit{We first consider a case study with an unbounded specification, followed by one with a bounded specification.} All simulations have been performed on a computer with a 2.3 GHz Quad-Core Intel Core i5 processor and 16 GB 2133 MHz memory.
+For each case study, we compute the average computation time after performing $10$ simulations and mention the observed standard deviation.
+The computation time includes all operations, so also includes acquiring data from the data-generating systems.
+Besides that, we compute the memory usage by considering all data stored in the \texttt{MATLAB} workspace.

-\subsection{Car platoon}
+\subsubsection{Car platoon}

-Inspired by \cite{haesaert2020robust}, as a first case study, we consider a car platooning example with two cars, a leader and a follower.
-To design a data driven controller that controls this distance, we get data from the following data generating system with the corresponding matrices defined in the Appendix.

-The data generating system has as output $y_t = x_{t,1}$ the distance between the cars.
-Furthermore, its three dimensional state consists of $x_{t,2}$ and $x_{t,3}$ denoting, respectively, the velocity of the follower car and the leader car.
-We are interested in the distance between the two cars.
-We consider a bounded input $u \in \U = [-2,2]$ that influences the velocity of the follower car and therefore, also the distance between the cars.
-Note that the analytic from of the data-generating system \eqref{eq:carMod} is only used to generate a data sequence $\mathbf w^\text{data}$.

-We consider two different scenarios.
-In the first scenario we want to achieve a safe following distance, while in the second scenario, we want to drive close to the leading car.
-In both scenarios, we evaluate the results for two different cost functions, $J_1(\u_0,\y_0) = \|\y_{[0,L]}\|$ minimizes the distance between the cars, while $J_2(\u_0,\y_0) = \|\u_{[0,L]}\|$ minimizes the actuation of the car.
+Inspired by \cite{haesaert2020robust}, we consider a car platooning example with two cars, a leader and a follower.
+To design a data-driven controller that controls the distance between the cars, we get data from the data-generating system defined in the Appendix{ of \cite{}}.
+Here, the output $y_t$ of the data-generating system equals the distance between the cars.
+We consider a bounded input $u_t \in \U = [-2,2]$ that influences the velocity of the follower car and therefore, also the distance between the cars.
+Note that the analytic form of the data-generating system is only used to generate a data sequence $\w^\text{data}$ of length $31$.
+We evaluate the results for two different cost functions, $\smash{J_1(\u_0,\y_0) = \|\y_{[0,L]}\|}$ minimizes the distance between the cars, while $\smash{J_2(\u_0,\y_0) = \|\u_{[0,L]}\|}$ minimizes the actuation of the car.